wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (c) he or she had reasonable grounds to believe and did, up to the time of the subscription for the securities, believe that the statement was true.

-    Section 91: substituted, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).
+    Section 91: replaced, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).

 ##### 92 Fair Trading Act 1986 not affected

 *   Nothing in [sections 89 to 91][140] limits or affects the [Fair Trading Act 1986][516].

-    Section 92: substituted, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).
+    Section 92: replaced, on 24 March 1995, by section 9 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).

 #### Supply of information